olivierh59500/Malatron/README.md

 Malatron is a piece of software (and algorithm) that utilizes machine learning to efficiently detect new unclassified malware.

-Authors: Wassim Omais and Shwetark Patel
+Authors: Wassim Omais, Shwetark Patel, and Aneesh Kotnana

 Dependencies (subject to change):